chinapedia/wikipedia.abstract.en/Page/Cavalry.md

 In 307 BC, King Wuling of Zhao, the ancient Chinese ruler of the former State of Jin territory, ordered his military commanders and troops to adopt the trousers of the nomads as well as practice the nomads' form of mounted archery to hone their new cavalry skills.[19]

-Emperor_Taizongs_horses_by_Yan_Liben.jpg of a soldier and horse with saddle and stirrups, from the tomb of Chinese Emperor Taizong of Tang (r 626–649), c 650]] The adoption of massed cavalry in China also broke the tradition of the chariot-riding Chinese aristocracy in battle, which had been in use since the ancient Shang Dynasty (c 1600–1050 BC).[20]
+of a soldier and horse with saddle and stirrups, from the tomb of Chinese Emperor Taizong of Tang (r 626–649), c 650]] The adoption of massed cavalry in China also broke the tradition of the chariot-riding Chinese aristocracy in battle, which had been in use since the ancient Shang Dynasty (c 1600–1050 BC).[20]
 By this time large Chinese infantry-based armies of 100,000 to 200,000 troops were now buttressed with several hundred thousand mounted cavalry in support or as an effective striking force.[21]
 The handheld pistol-and-trigger crossbow was invented in China in the fourth century BC;[22] it was written by the Song dynasty scholars Zeng Gongliang, Ding Du, and Yang Weide in their book _Wujing Zongyao_ (1044 AD) that massed missile fire by crossbowmen was the most effective defense against enemy cavalry charges.[23]

-The_Qianlong_Emperor_in_Ceremonial_Armour_on_Horseback.jpg in ceremonial armor on horseback, painted by Giuseppe Castiglione, dated 1739 or 1758]] On many occasions the Chinese studied nomadic cavalry tactics and applied the lessons in creating their own potent cavalry forces, while in others they simply recruited the tribal horsemen wholesale into their armies; and in yet other cases nomadic empires proved eager to enlist Chinese infantry and engineering, as in the case of the Mongol Empire and its sinicized part, the Yuan Dynasty (1279–1368).
+in ceremonial armor on horseback, painted by Giuseppe Castiglione, dated 1739 or 1758]] On many occasions the Chinese studied nomadic cavalry tactics and applied the lessons in creating their own potent cavalry forces, while in others they simply recruited the tribal horsemen wholesale into their armies; and in yet other cases nomadic empires proved eager to enlist Chinese infantry and engineering, as in the case of the Mongol Empire and its sinicized part, the Yuan Dynasty (1279–1368).
 The Chinese recognized early on during the Han Dynasty (202 BC – 220 AD) that they were at a disadvantage in lacking the number of horses the northern nomadic peoples mustered in their armies.
 Emperor Wu of Han (r 141–87 BC) went to war with the Dayuan for this reason, since the Dayuan were hoarding a massive amount of tall, strong, Central Asian bred horses in the Hellenized–Greek region of Fergana (established slightly earlier by Alexander the Great).
 Although experiencing some defeats early on in the campaign, Emperor Wu's war from 104 BC to 102 BC succeeded in gathering the prized tribute of horses from Fergana.

 Cavalry tactics in China were enhanced by the invention of the saddle-attached stirrup by at least the 4th century, as the oldest reliable depiction of a rider with paired stirrups was found in a Jin Dynasty tomb of the year 322 AD.[24][25][26]
 The Chinese invention of the horse collar by the 5th century was also a great improvement from the breast harness, allowing the horse to haul greater weight without heavy burden on its skeletal structure.[27][28]

-Sakaotosi.jpg, Japanese cavalry moving down a mountain-side]]
+, Japanese cavalry moving down a mountain-side]]

 The horse warfare of Korea was first started during the ancient Korean kingdom Gojoseon.
 Since at least the 3rd century BC, there was influence of northern nomadic peoples and Yemaek peoples on Korean warfare.
 By roughly the first century BC, the ancient kingdom of Buyeo also had mounted warriors.[29]
 The cavalry of Goguryeo, one of the Three Kingdoms of Korea, were called _Gaemamusa_ (개마무사, 鎧馬武士), and were renowned as a fearsome heavy cavalry force.
 King Gwanggaeto the Great often led expeditions into the Baekje, Gaya confederacy, Buyeo, Later Yan and against Japanese invaders with his cavalry.[30]
 In the 12th century, Jurchen tribes began to violate the Goryeo–Jurchen borders, and eventually invaded Goryeo Korea.
 After experiencing the invasion by the Jurchen, Korean general Yun Gwan realized that Goryeo lacked efficient cavalry units.
 He reorganized the Goryeo military into a professional army that would contain decent and well-trained cavalry units.
 In 1107, the Jurchen were ultimately defeated, and surrendered to Yun Gwan.
-To mark the victory, General Yun built nine fortresses to the northeast of the Goryeo–Jurchen borders (동북 9성, 東北 九城).Samurai_on_horseback.png with bow and arrows, wearing a horned helmet.
+To mark the victory, General Yun built nine fortresses to the northeast of the Goryeo–Jurchen borders (동북 9성, 東北 九城). with bow and arrows, wearing a horned helmet.
 Circa 1878.]]

 The ancient Japanese of the Kofun period also adopted cavalry and equine culture by the 5th century AD.
 The emergence of the samurai aristocracy led to the development of armoured horse archers, themselves to develop into charging lancer cavalry as gunpowder weapons rendered bows obsolete.